Aconcagua Expedition - Polish Glacier Traverse

 From Plaza Argentina we begin a series of acclimation hikes and carries as we establish camps higher up the mountain.
 For additional fees you can hire local porters to help with your load, or you can choose to use the weight as preparation for your eventual summit bid, which usually occurs around 15 to 17 days after leaving the US.
 Porters or no porters, what is critical at this point is to walk and climb slowly, to take rest days, and concentrate on staying healthy.

-We generally place camps at 16,200' and 19,200 with the option of one camp at around 18,500 and another at 20,500 if these additional camps seem likely to help our small team.
+We generally place camps at 16,200', 18,200', and 19,600' with the option of a higher camp if needed.
 Having the flexibility to customize the itinerary to fit the group is one advantage of a small group expedition.
 Once acclimated and established at our high camp we make our summit bid.

 General Aconcagua Expedition Itinerary